infonl/info-workshop-fp-kotlin/src/docs/Exercise-3.md

 So, for a small exercise using `Either` we can create some methods that will showcase exception handling.

-Firstly we create a method that converts a `Price` into another currency.
+Firstly we need some way of converting a currency into another currency.
 For that we can use a conversion map like this one:
 ```kotlin
 val conversionMap = mapOf<Pair<String,String>,Double>(
     ("£" to "$") to 1.25,